 CaPre currently has two FDA-approved and marketed branded competitors (LOVAZA and VASCEPA).
 In addition, Astra Zeneca has an FDA-approved product, EPANOVA, which has not yet been launched.
 Generic LOVAZA became available on the U.S. market in 2013.
 In spite of generic options, 2017 audited prescription data from IMS NSP indicates that approximately 70% of OM3 prescriptions were written for branded products (predominantly VASCEPA).
-According to the most recently available Symphony Health Analytics Audit data from April 2019, the U.S. OM3 market for HTG was valued at approximately \$1.4 billion in 2018.
+According to the most recently available Symphony Health Analytics Audit data from August 2019, the U.S. OM3 market for HTG is valued at more than \$1.6 billion.
 However, the number of prescriptions written for branded OM3s is now increasing significantly since Amarin announced its REDUCE-IT results in late 2018.
 Several analysts are predicting that this trend will continue, driving substantial market growth.